 Fabio Natalucci, Deputy Director of the Monetary and Capital Markets Department, International Monetary Fund

 Meetings are geared primarily to SPI members and are subject to the OMFIF Rules.
-Roundtables are interactive and off-the-record discussions with 1 or 2 principal speakers and 20 participants.
-Seminars are half-day or full day off-the-record meetings often held on the premises of central banks and other official institutions.
-Lectures, launches and panel discussions are usually on-the-record with keynote presentations, Q&As and occasional social receptions.
+Roundtables are interactive, off-the-record discussions with several principal speakers and 20 participants.
+Seminars are longer off-the-record meetings including participation from central banks and other official institutions.
+Lectures, launches and panel discussions are on-the-record with keynote presentations.

 The key focus of SPI is on three themes: sustainability risks in supervision and regulation, scaling up sustainable capital markets and practical considerations of ESG such as data, governance and investment strategies.